How the arts develop significant skills for academic success

 If children practice creating something collaboratively, they know beforehand that their actions affect the end result.
 Through the arts children learn that it is important to admit that they have made a mistake and that they must take responsibility, since mistakes are part learning process of the arts.
 (G. Pérez, 2013).

-In my book JAPANESE Art and CULTURE to CHILDREN.
-Vol. I, you will find the opportunity to practice and develop all this with children, with ART PROJECTS developed and taught at the MONTESSORI school in Japan by Sonia G Caballero.
+In my book 101 Creativity Projects.
+Vol. I (Book + Course), you will find the opportunity to practice and develop all this with children, with ART PROJECTS developed and taught at the MONTESSORI school in Japan by Sonia G Caballero.
 I invite you to download a small free PDF and to listen to the interview of presentation of this book, where the most important topics it contains are discussed.